Egypt • UNESCO World Heritage Site

 Criterion (vi): Associated with events/traditions/ideas/beliefs/artistic works

-The site remains directly associated with ancient Egyptian funerary beliefs and the concept of divine kingship, representing ideas about eternal life, the soul's journey through the afterlife, and pharaohs as living gods that profoundly influenced subsequent religious and philosophical traditions throughout Mediterranean civilisations.
+The site remains directly associated with ancient Egyptian funerary beliefs and the concept of divine kingship, representing ideas about eternal life, the soul's journey through the afterlife, and pharaohs as living gods that profoundly influenced subsequent religious and philosophical traditions throughout Mediterranean civilizations.

 Image & Content Attribution